 Located 150km east of the main curve of the Caribbean Islands, Barbados is where many of us get the first taste of the wonderful Caribbean islands.
-And for good reason with temperatures that remain around 28 degrees Celsius, wonderful white sandy beaches, incredibly friendly people, an incredible selection of luxury villa rentals and then of course there is the Rum!
+And for good reason with temperatures that remain around 28 degrees Celsius, wonderful white sandy beaches, incredibly friendly people, an incredible selection of villas in Barbados and then, of course, there is the Rum!

 Here are a few Rum shacks on the West Coast in St James where most of our luxury villas in Barbados are located that we consider worth a visit.